 Audiopollintion est une série d’événements mensuels d’improvisation libre, produite en collaboration avec Array Music, présentant un mélange de musiques spontanées, improvisées, instantanées ou composées en direct

 Slide show of event art by Jamie Thompson

-Do you want to play in the series on the second Saturday of the month from July to December 2016.
-If so, go to the following link and find a date and time that suits you- self-curating project
+Do you want to play in the series on the second Saturday of the month from September to December 2017.
+If so, go to the following link and find a date and time that suits you- Self-curating project